kyma-project/kyma-environment-broker/docs/user/05-50-configure-list-of-modules.md

 # Configure list of modules

-By default, Kyma Environment Broker applies the Kyma CR, including the default modules selected by Kyma, to a cluster.
+By default, Kyma Environment Broker (KEB) applies the Kyma custom resource, including the default modules selected by Kyma, to a cluster.
-You can configure your custom list of modules by setting the "modules" object in the JSON schema.
+You can configure your custom list of modules by setting the **modules** object in the JSON schema.
 To do that, use the following two fields:
 - **default** (bool) - defines whether to use the default list of modules
 - **list** (array) - defines a custom list of modules

-API for module configuration is built on the "oneOf" feature from the JSON schema.
-If the "modules" object is passed to API, it must have only one valid option.
+API for module configuration is built on the **oneOf** feature from the JSON schema.
+If the **modules** object is passed to API, it must have only one valid option.
 Thus, to pass JSON API Validator, you must set only one field.
 See examples below.

 ## Correct API calls